-Finding: Complies as Proposed.
+Finding: Complies with Condition.
 A transportation analysis letter (TAL) was prepared for this project, dated April 14, 2015, by Todd Mobley, P.E. of Lancaster Engineering (Exhibit 2).
-The TIS was reviewed by John Replinger of Replinger and Associates, City transportation consultant, who wrote:
+The TAL was reviewed by John Replinger of Replinger and Associates, City transportation consultant, who wrote: